Imanm02/BellmanFord-SSSP-CUDA/README.md

-# BellmanFord-SSSP-CUDA
+# BellmanFord SSSP in CUDA
-CUDA implementation of Bellman-Ford algorithm for the Single-Source Shortest Path (SSSP) problem
+CUDA implementation of the Bellman-Ford algorithm for the Single-Source Shortest Path (SSSP) problem